yvan-lopez-it/ontop-challenge-bese-java/README.md

 ### Save recipients
 Persist a recipient in db.
 ### Get recipìent by id
-Find a recipient by its id from db..
+Find a recipient by its id from db.

 ## Let's go!